FloricSpacer/AbyssDiver/README.md

 To build:
 - install Git and clone this repo
-- install Tweego and add it to your shell's `PATH`
+- run `./build.sh` from the command line

-- run `./build.sh`
+If you want to use an already installed version of Tweego, either add it to your shell's `PATH` or set the `TWEEGO` environment variable to its location (including the name of the executable itself).
+Otherwise, the build script will try to automatically download a version of Tweego suitable for your operating system and use that.